darrylsosborne/amazon-fsx-workshop/fsx-lustre/README.md

 ### Prerequisites

 Click on the link below to go to the Amazon FSx for Windows File Server prerequisites section.
-Start this section at the start of the workshop, as soon as you sit down.
-The referenced Amazon CloudFormation template will create a stack that contains all the prerequisites for the next section of the workshop and it will take 20-30 minutes for the CloudFormation stack to  automatically build out the environment.
-You must complete this section before moving to **The Workshop**.
+It is recommended to complete this section before moving to **The Workshop**.

 | Step | Workshop |
 | :--- | :---